Brian Williams returns to television news on MSNBC after suspension

-NEW YORK (Reuters) - TV newsman Brian Williams, who was suspended for fabricating a story about being on a helicopter shot down in the Iraq war, returned to the air on Tuesday as a breaking news anchor on cable channel MSNBC to cover the pope’s arrival in America.
+NEW YORK, Sept 22 (Reuters) - TV newsman Brian Williams, who was suspended for fabricating a story about being on a helicopter shot down in the Iraq war, returned to the air on Tuesday as a breaking news anchor on cable channel MSNBC to cover the pope’s arrival in America.

 Williams, 56, lost his job as news anchor of NBC’s flagship “Nightly News” program in June after an internal investigation established he had exaggerated various events involving his reporting from the field.